Le-Jared/Currency-Converter/README.md

 Unit tests are also included to validate the functionality of the Currency Converter.

 ### Usage
-Clone the repository
+1. Clone the repository
-Import the project into your favorite IDE (the project is structured for IntelliJ IDEA) The main method resides in the CurrencyConverter class, which can be run directly.
+2. Import the project into your favorite IDE
+3. The main method resides in the CurrencyConverter class, which can be run directly.
-Ensure that the required JSON files (users.json, fx_rates.json) and the transactions.txt file are present in the specified paths.
+4. Ensure that the required JSON files (users.json, fx_rates.json) and the transactions.txt file are present in the specified paths.

 ### Test Coverage
 The project includes unit tests written with Junit5 and Mockito.
 These tests cover various scenarios including: